-- Dr. Heather Schilling, Department Chair and Director of Teacher Education, teaches Literacy Block, Literacy in the Content Areas, and Communities and Schools.
+- Dr. Heather Schilling, Director of Teacher Education, teaches Literacy Block and Literacy in the Content Areas.
 She is co-advisor for the Student Education Association (SEA) and advisor of the Undergraduate Literacy Council.
-Questions regarding the program including required courses and student teaching should be directed to Dr. Schilling. - Professor Kurt Kurtzhals teaches Foundations of Exceptional Learners, Learning through Movement, Creativity in the Classroom, Corrective Reading, Learners with High Abilities, Instructing High Ability Learners, Learners with Mild Disabilities and Mild Intervention: Strategies for Instruction.
-He is co-advisor for SEA. - Professor Mistie Potts teaches Classroom Management/Conflict Resolution for Secondary Schools, Educational Psychology, General Methods for Adolescent Learners, and The Teacher in Today's Schools. - Dr. Stacy Stetzel teaches Literacy and English Learners, Math Methods for Elementary Education, Exploring Teaching and Learning, Child Development, and Educational Assessment. - Ms. Heidi Wieland serves the Education Department as the Field Experience and Assessment Coordinator.
-Her primary responsibilities involve organizing and evaluating field experiences as well as administering the CASA and Pearson content/pedagogy tests.
+Questions regarding the licensure track program including required courses and student teaching should be directed to Dr. Schilling. - Dr. Stacy Stetzel, Department Chair, teaches Integrated Methods for Elementary Education, Exploring Teaching and Learning, The Teacher in Today's School, Seminar, and Educational Assessment. - Professor Kurt Kurtzhals teaches The Exceptional Learner, Creativity in the Classroom, Corrective Reading, Building Communities in School, Learners with Mild Disabilities, and Mild Intervention: Strategies for Instruction.
+He is co-advisor for SEA. - Professor Mistie Potts teaches Literacy and English Learners, Classroom Management/Conflict Resolution for Secondary and Elementary Schools, Child Development, Educational Psychology, General Methods for Adolescent Learners, and The Teacher in Today's Schools. - Ms. Heidi Wieland serves the Education Department as the Field Experience and Assessment Coordinator.
+Her primary responsibilities involve organizing and evaluating field experiences, collecting data for accreditation, with Department of Education reporting, and overseeing students' progress in the department.
+Questions regarding testing and field experience should be directed to Heidi Wieland.